 For interactive whiteboard, One of the primary advantages of the interactive whiteboard is its familiarity.
-Many instructors have used an interactive whiteboard in the past, are currently using one, know others who have used them or were exposed to them during their own teaching education.
+Many instructors have used an interactive whiteboard in the past, are currently using one, and know others who have used it or were exposed to it during their own teaching education.

 For interactive flat panels, interactive flat panel displays bring both added image clarity and greater enthusiasm to the classroom.
 Excitement and interest are generated by the appeal of the huge, iPad-like device, which functions as easily as a familiar tablet.
 One important factor in the long life of LED displays is that they have no moving parts.
 By contrast, projectors rely on cooling by fans, which are particularly likely to fail after extended use, and whose lifespan is even shorter in dusty environments such as many classrooms.